 UPI is India’s instant bank-to-bank payment rail.
 In 2025, NPCI tightened rules (P2P Collect removed from Oct 1, 2025), expanded offline/feature-phone coverage (UPI Lite/Lite X, 123PAY), and enabled credit-on-UPI & international corridors.
 This post explains how UPI works, the new rules, features, limits, safety tips, and links to official NPCI/RBI sources.

-Introduction — Why UPI matters in 2025 {#introduction}
+Introduction: Why UPI Matters in 2025

 What changed in 2025 (official updates) {#changes}